 It turns out, real life is happening.
 The past week or two have brought me down to reality with a bump.
-I’ve finally cut the apron strings of eternal studentdom and entered the world of the tax payers proper, embarking on working (more than) full time.
+I’ve finally cut the apron strings of eternal studentdom and entered the world of the taxpayers proper, embarking on working (more than) full time.
 I knew I had it good as a student and I genuinely was thankful for the late starts, early finishes, long summer holidays and very little actual responsibility on my shoulders.
 Ahhh, those were the days!

 Luckily, these snowy white sweet kisses of a cookie take perhaps a minute to mix up and perhaps two more to shape before baking.
 I give you, amaretti biscuits.

 Their white coat of icing sugar might not be traditional but it delivers on the sweetness front as I’ve reduced down the caster sugar from the cookie itself so what you get is a slick of barely perceptible sweetness on your tongue followed by a toothsome chomp through a ball of just baked dough which just offers enough bite to allow us to call them a “chewy” cookie finishing with a very definite nutty, rich almond taste.
-Could you possibly want anything more from a 2 minute cookie to see you through 5 days (and thirty to forty years) of work?
+Could you possibly want anything more from a 2-minute cookie to see you through 5 days (and thirty to forty years) of work?
 I think not….

-- 225g ground almonds
+- 225 g ground almonds

-- 150g caster sugar
+- 150 g caster sugar

-- 2 large eggs, separated
+- 2 large eggs separated

 - 1/2 tsp almond extract

-- 2-3tbsp icing sugar
+- 2-3 tbsp icing sugar

-- Stir in the almond extract and follow with your ground almonds.
+Whisk your egg yolks and caster sugar until combined.
+Stir in the almond extract and follow with your ground almonds.

-- Fold in the egg whites into the ground almond mix a big spoonful at a time then cover and chill for at least an hour (leaving it overnight is more than fine).
+Whisk the egg whites until they barely form soft peaks - ensure all of it whisks up as the bottom millimetre or so can escape a balloon whisk!
+Fold in the egg whites into the ground almond mix a big spoonful at a time then cover and chill for at least an hour (leaving it overnight is more than fine).

-- Scoop out tbsp sized nuggets of dough and roll to make them spherical.
+Scoop out tbsp sized nuggets of dough and roll to make them spherical.

-- Toss in the icing sugar and bake on a baking tray lined with reusable silicone paper for preference, if not parchment paper, for 25 minutes at 160˚C.
+Toss in the icing sugar and bake on a baking tray lined with reusable silicone paper for preference, if not parchment paper, for 25 minutes at 160˚C.

-- They will not colour but will firm up on baking if you give one a little squeeze (they don't spread really either so you might be able to get all 25 on a big oven tray at once - if not, refrigerate half the dough until the first batch is done).
+They will not colour but will firm up on baking if you give one a little gentle squeeze (they don't spread really either so you might be able to get all 25 on a big oven tray at once - if not, refrigerate half the dough until the first batch is done).

-- Cool on the tray then keep in an airtight container - I bet they don't last you more than a day mind you...
+Cool on the tray then keep in an airtight container - I bet they don't last you more than a day mind you...